 One business network is the management network, and each PM has a single management network that is referred to as ibiz0 and uses the network labeled P1.
-The management network accesses the ztC Console and handles miscellaneous management tasks.
+The management network accesses the ztC Console and handles miscellaneous management tasks and the quorum server.
 These management tasks include:

-- · Sending call-home messages and e-alerts - Checking the status of licenses - Each PM's communication with the ztC Console - Failover function of priv0 (for systems with dual nodes) - Communication between the two nodes (for systems with dual nodes)
+- Sending call-home messages and e-alerts - · Checking the status of licenses - · Each PM's communication with the ztC Console - Failover function of priv0 (for systems with dual nodes) - Communication between the two nodes (for systems with dual nodes) - Communication with the quorum server (if one exists)